cosmicrafts/Rush/README.md

 3. **Track your progress** - monitor your position and earnings
 4. **Username system** - register a custom username and avatar for recognition

-## 🚀 The Build: An On-Chain Gaming Experience
+## 🚀 The Build: An On-Chain AI Gaming Experience

 Cosmic Rush is built as a decentralized application (dApp) with a two-part architecture: a robust on-chain smart contract on the Somnia Testnet handling all game logic and finances, and a reactive, modern frontend built with Nuxt 3.